model-checking/kani/rfc/src/rfcs/0010-quantifiers.md

   interface is familiar to developers, but the code generation is tricky, as CBMC level quantifiers only allow certain kinds of expressions.
 This necessitates a rewrite of the `Fn` closure to a compliant expression.
+    - Which kind of expressions should be accepted as a "compliant expression"?

 ## Future possibilities